EBOOKS: TEACHER AND STUDENT EBOOK VERSIONS

 Every effort will be made to deliver witihn 24 hours of verification of school employment as an educator.
 Due to time differences between the customer’s location and Teaching Point in the U.S., or orders paid for near the end of or after regular business hours in the Eastern Time Zone, it may until the next business day to deliver download license and file links after a customer agreement is received.
 If you have ordered late on a Friday (our time), then the next delivery of download orders will most likely be on the following Monday with exception of holidays(which can occur approximately annually 4 times in the U.S.).

-- File 1 : Syllabus and Daily Pacing Guide and Comprehensive Daily Lesson Plans
+- Bookmark 2: Syllabus, Daily Pacing Guide and Detailed Daily Lesson Plans

-- File 2 : Daily Class Notes (display for your class – preparation for activities and labs)
+- Bookmark 3: Daily Class Notes (display for your class – preparation for activities and labs)

-- File 3: Teacher Version of Student Activity Book with Answers
+- Bookmark 4: Teacher Version of Student Activity Book with Answers

 eBook Printable Files:

-- File 4: Assessments – Editable Teacher Version with Answers
+- File ending in 4: Assessments – Editable Teacher Version with Answers

-- File 5: Editable Assessments – Student Version without Answers
+- File ending in 5: Editable Assessments – Student Version without Answers

-- File 6: Student Book or Lab Manual without answers
+- File ending in 6: Student Book or Lab Manual without answers

 Note: Student eBooks are also sold in printed versions.